“I needed to believe that at least one person was in my corner and that there

 Leaders should keep in mind that acting with courage doesn’t always mean that your actions will result in the approval of everyone in your organization.
 In fact, sometimes acting with courage means going against an established cultural habit within your organization that is leading to a toxic environment.
 And with this may come interpersonal conflict with other members of your organization.

 As a leader, you might have to stand up to confrontational board or staff members.
 Or, you might have to explain a failed project to your board and take responsibility for the outcome.
 Neither of these situations are easy.
-But, leaders should remember that building a culture of protection takes courage for a reason - it is challenging.
+But, leaders should remember that building a culture of safety takes courage for a reason - it is challenging.
 Each of these actions represents putting the good of the organization above one’s own comfort.

 Remember - you cannot be courageous without first feeling scared.